-The primary goal for DOE fleet management is to use less petroleum and more alternative fuel, as Figure 2-2 demonstrates.
+The primary goal for DOE fleet management is to use less petroleum and more alternative fuel, as Figure 2-2 illustrates.
 SRS has met and exceeded these goals since FY 2000.
-Figure 2-3 shows SRS FY 2020 performance in meeting key fleet-management goals.
+Figure 2-3 shows SRS FY 2021 performance in meeting key fleet-management goals.

-SRS installed two E-85 fueling stations in October 1999 and added a third in FY 2015.
+SRS installed two 85% ethanol (E-85) fueling stations in October 1999 and added a third in FY 2015.
 In FY 1999, the year prior to installing the fueling stations, the Site consumed more than 700,000 gallons of unleaded gasoline and no E-85 alternative fuel.
 As Figure 2-2 shows, over time SRS has continued to reverse this trend and consume more E-85 while decreasing unleaded gasoline and diesel use.
 Overall gallons consumed (for all three fuel types) is less than that of the FY 1999 unleaded gasoline consumption.

 SRS continues to implement the Site Vehicle Allocation Methodology Plan completed in 2016.
 This plan helps organizations eliminate fleet vehicles that are unnecessary, oversized, or not fuel-efficient.
 SRS updates its plan at least every five years.
 Each year, SRS emphasizes leasing alternative fuel vehicles in the light-duty fleet.
-In FY 2020, more than 90% of the light-duty fleet ordered used 85% ethanol (E-85).
-At the end of FY 2020, SRS managed an inventory of 915 vehicles for DOE, SRNS, and SRR; 835 (87% of the fleet) are either E-85, hybrid, or electric.
-In FY 2020, SRS ordered 135 vehicles with 120 of these being E-85; however, due to COVID-19 pandemic and impacts to global logistics, more than 80% of the vehicles had not been delivered at the end of FY 2020.
+In FY 2021, more than 87% of the light-duty fleet ordered used E-85.
+At the end of FY 2021, SRS managed an inventory of 950 vehicles for DOE, SRNS, and SRR; 827 (87% of the fleet) are either E-85, hybrid, or electric.
+In FY 2021, SRS ordered 119 vehicles; however, due to the COVID-19 pandemic and impacts to global logistics, the vehicle orders were delayed and only 6 vehicles arrived onsite.
+Of those ordered, one ethanol and five unleaded vehicles have been received.
+Of the 113 remaining vehicles, 110 are ethanol and 3 are diesel.

-Figure 2-2 GSA Fuel Consumption by Type, FY 2011 to FY 2020
+Figure 2-2 GSA Fuel Consumption by Type, FY 2011 to FY 2021